sagarPakhrin/setup-script/README.md

 13. [Gnome terminal colors](https://github.com/pricco/gnome-terminal-colors-monokai).
 Also hide the menu bar by default (this setting is not on the profile but the root settings)

+14. Turn off recent file history (its under privacy on Mint 18)